jeffreykegler/old_kollos/notes/misc/strand.md

 We will need to extend `g1` to a
 "strand grammar".

-We need to define, for every rule in `g1`, two 'nucleotide rules', a 'left nucleotide' and a 'right nucleotide'.
+We will call the original grammar, before it has strand rules and symbols added to it, the "pre-strand grammar".
+The rules of a pre-strand grammar are pre-strand rules and the symbols of a pre-strand grammar are pre-strand symbols.

-First, we define our set of "nucleobase symbols".
+To extend the pre-strand grammar to a strand grammar, we will define, a set of "nucleobase symbols".
 Nucleobase symbols exist to allow non-terminals to be split in half.
 Nucleobases come in right and left versions.
 For example, for the symbol `A`,